 If you’re new to CrossFit, you might not know that it is an INCREDIBLY polarizing topic.

-We’ve tracked down a few other articles, some biased, some not so, that explain a lot of the background and why Crossfit is the way it is.
+We’ve tracked down a few other articles, some biased, some not, that explain a lot of the background and why CrossFit is the way it is.

 I LOVED this critique of CrossFit by 70’s Big, which I found to be incredibly fair and very objective.
 The fact that the author starts with “Note: Read ALL of this before attacking me” goes to show you how hardcore some CrossFitters can be.
 Although long, this article does a GREAT job explaining why CrossFit is the way it is, coming from a guy who has a CrossFit II certification and spent a few months following the main site workouts.
 This paragraph sums up the appeal of CrossFit:

 CrossFit can be fun, especially if you’re a person who hasn’t done anything physically challenging since playing sports, or ever.
 Athletes enjoy it because it because it provides that difficulty that their training did.
 Unathletic people like it because it makes them feel athletic.
 People who never had good social group experiences like it because, even if they are crazy, CF communities are always positive, supportive, and good-natured.
 CF brings people together and makes them compete every day in a society that shies away from competition.
 The challenge creates a heightened sense of self worth that develops into being an elitist..